mem48/geocompr/main.md

 head(world2, n = 2)
 ```

-Specific columns can be omitted using the `-` operator:
+Omit specific columns with the `-` operator:

 ```r